salimyahayagumel-byte/SALIM-SAUKI-DATA/README.md

 # Dex Analysis Bot

-Dex Analysis Bot is a professional Telegram bot for cryptocurrency token analysis.
+Dex Analysis Bot is a professional Telegram bot for cryptocurrency token analysis and Solana market intelligence.

 ## Features